 Every figure on this page is traceable to a published source.
 Citations matter when presenting to a board.

-CISQ Cost of Poor Software Quality 2024
+CISQ Cost of Poor Software Quality in the US, 2022 Report

-Aggregated US economy wide cost figures.
+Aggregated US economy wide cost figures; $2.41T poor-quality cost, $1.52T accumulated technical debt.

 Stripe Developer Coefficient